Charlie Arc II: Mending

 “I’m sure you’ll be fine.”

 She gave me a look in return before quietly returning to her pots and pans.
 Okay, she was pretty mad.
-Mad enough to make me eat tofu… You sleep in your own bed kind of mad too…
+Mad enough to force me to eat Sanjay’s vegan cooking… It was a ‘you sleep in your own bed tonight’ kind of mad too…

-She kind of kept her distance through most of the next day, even working all alone in homeroom.
-I’d definitely messed up and I knew it… Once classes ended she walked right past me and joined Allen to chat.
+She kind of kept her distance through most of the next two days… Even working all alone in homeroom.
+She’d even made tofu tacos specifically for me and me made eat it… I’d definitely messed up and I knew it… Once classes ended she walked right past me and joined Allen to chat.

 “Caroline?”
 She turned around. ““Are you still mad at me?”
 I asked.